 Addresses counseling practice in the context of lifespan development.
 Developmental theories such as learning and personality are addressed, as well as those that are related to individuals, their family, and the larger environment.
-Life transitions and events are examined including developmental crises, psychopathology, addiction, and exceptional behavior.
+Life transitions and events are examined, including developmental crises, psychopathology, addiction, and exceptional behavior.
 Emphasizes counseling techniques that promote optimal life experiences.
-Prerequisites: graduate standing.
+Prerequisites: CON 610 & 612.